Scholars

 Name: Donte Pennington, PhD

-Current Title: Director of Family and Consumer Sciences and Human Physiology Researcher, West Virginia State University
+Current Title: Program Leader of Family and Consumer Sciences and Human Physiology Researcher, West Virginia State University

 Email: Donte.Pennington@va.gov